TheCarsonWest/TheCarsonWest.github.io/test/content/Setting Up a Test for the Slope of a Regression Model.md

 The degrees of freedom for this  $ t $ -distribution are  $ df = n - 2 $ , where  $ n $  is the number of observations in the sample.

 This test is often referred to as a  $ t $ -test for the slope.
-Once the test statistic is calculated, it can be used to find the [Interpreting p-Values|p-value](./../interpreting-p-values|p-value/) to make a decision regarding the null hypothesis, as outlined in [Carrying Out a Test for the Slope of a Regression Model](./../carrying-out-a-test-for-the-slope-of-a-regression-model/).
+Once the test statistic is calculated, it can be used to find the [[Interpreting p-Values|p-value]] to make a decision regarding the null hypothesis, as outlined in [[Carrying Out a Test for the Slope of a Regression Model]].